The Trump Organization: Selected completed properties

-Carousel

-In 2010, Trump took over the management of the Central Park Carousel, a merry-go-round located in Manhattan's Central Park, promising to revive the merry-go-round after its previous operator was removed by the city's parks department.
-The carousel generated $589,000 from annual admissions.
-The Trump Organization had a contract to operate the carousel through April 2021.
-The contract was awarded to another company in 2021.

 Skating rinks

 In 1986, Trump rebuilt the deteriorating Wollman Rink two months ahead of schedule and $750,000 under the $2.5 million price ceiling imposed by the city.
 Trump asked his contractors, among them HRH Construction, to do the work without making a profit, promising them publicity but not mentioning their contributions to the press afterwards.
 Trump was given a concession to operate the rink for a year, with the profits to be given to charity.
 In 1987, as part of the agreement to keep operating Wollman Rink, the Trump Organization agreed to also take a concession for the Lasker Rink; they held the concessions until 1995.

 In 2001, a Trump-owned subsidiary, Wollman Rink Operations LLC, won another concession to operate the rinks until April 30, 2021.
 Wollman Rink Operations LLC is owned by DJT Holdings LLC which was owned by the Donald J. Trump Revocable Trust for the duration of Trump's presidency.
 The Trump name was prominently displayed on the walls of the Wollman Rink and on the Zamboni maintaining the ice.
 In 2019, the Trump Organization replaced the name with Wollman Rink logos.
 In his financial disclosure filed in May 2018, Trump reported nearly $35 million in income from the two rinks since 2015.

 The Trump Organization's contract to operate the rinks expired in April 2021.